Rebeca Andrade: Personal life

-Andrade became extremely popular in Brazil after her success at the 2020 Olympic Games.
-In October 2021, she appeared on the cover of Vogue Brasil.
-She was also awarded the Brazil Olympic Prize which recognized her as the best Brazilian female athlete of the year.
+Andrade achieved celebrity status in Brazil after her success at the 2020 Summer Olympic Games.
+Three months after the Games in October 2021, she appeared on the cover of Vogue Brasil.
+She was also awarded the Brazil Olympic Prize which recognized her as the best Brazilian female athlete of the year from 2021 to 2024.

+Andrade was in a relationship with bodybuilder Luiz Cleiton from June 2022 to 2024.

+She has worked with psychologist Aline Wolff since she was 13 years old and wants to study psychology herself.

-Andrade has worked with a psychologist on visualization techniques.
-She underwent three ACL reconstruction surgeries, all on her right knee.
-The gymnast she looks up to the most is Brazilian World Champion Daiane dos Santos.
+Andrade underwent three ACL reconstruction surgeries, all on her right knee.
+Her main idol in gymnastics is the Brazilian world champion Daiane dos Santos.